40th Missouri Infantry Regiment (Union): History

-The Battle of Fort Blakely was fought on 9 April.
+The Battle of Fort Blakeley was fought on 9 April.
 The 2nd Division of XVI Corps participated in the attack, in which 16,000 Union soldiers overran and killed or captured the 4,000 defenders.
 Smith tried to shift his 1st and 3rd Divisions from Spanish Fort to Fort Blakeley, but they were not needed.
 The 40th Missouri Infantry marched to Montgomery, Alabama on 12–25 April and performed occupation duty there until August.
 The soldiers were mustered out of Federal service on 8 August 1865.

 Casualties

 During its service, 40th Missouri Infantry Regiment lost 10 enlisted men killed or mortally wounded, while 58 enlisted men died by disease.
 In total, 68 men died.